 Bring along a “wet bag” for dirty clothing if accidents occur.
 This will keep dirty items separate from clean ones.

-We’ve used both Ziplock bags and Cloth Diaper Wet Bags in the past and while they both work really well, I prefer travelling with a Bumkins Wet Bag because they’re great at holding in the smell and keeping dirty items separate from the clean clothing in our bags.
+We’ve used both Ziplock bags and Cloth Diaper Wet Bags in the past and while they both work really well, I prefer traveling with a Bumkins Waterproof Wet Bag because they’re great at holding in the smell and keeping dirty items separate from the clean clothing in our bags.

 I don’t have to touch the soiled clothes when doing laundry.
 Just unzip the bag and toss into the washer — everything will fall out eventually during the wash cycle.